tybalex/mcp-redis/README.md

 - **Full Redis Support**: Handles **hashes, lists, sets, sorted sets, streams**, and more.
 - **Search & Filtering**: Supports efficient data retrieval and searching in Redis.
 - **Scalable & Lightweight**: Designed for **high-performance** data operations.

+## Tools

+This MCP Server provides tools to manage the data stored in Redis.

+- `string` tools to set, get strings with expiration.
+Useful for storing simple configuration values, session data, or caching responses.
+- `hash` tools to store field-value pairs within a single key.
+The hash can store vector embeddings.
+Useful for representing objects with multiple attributes, user profiles, or product information where fields can be accessed individually.
+- `list` tools with common operations to append and pop items.
+Useful for queues, message brokers, or maintaining a list of most recent actions.
+- `set` tools to add, remove and list set members.
+Useful for tracking unique values like user IDs or tags, and for performing set operations like intersection.
+- `sorted set` tools to manage data for e.g. leaderboards, priority queues, or time-based analytics with score-based ordering.
+- `pub/sub` functionality to publish messages to channels and subscribe to receive them.
+Useful for real-time notifications, chat applications, or distributing updates to multiple clients.
+- `streams` tools to add, read, and delete from data streams.
+Useful for event sourcing, activity feeds, or sensor data logging with consumer groups support.
+- `JSON` tools to store, retrieve, and manipulate JSON documents in Redis.
+Useful for complex nested data structures, document databases, or configuration management with path-based access.

+Additional tools.

+- `query engine` tools to manage vector indexes and perform vector search
+- `server management` tool to retrieve information about the database

 ## Installation
 ```sh